Materials Science and Engineering MEng, BEng

-In your second year, you’ll continue to build upon your understanding of the underlying chemistry and physics relating to materials science, supplemented with advanced mathematical skills.
-You’ll then apply your knowledge through the planning and undertaking of a complex experiment project to determine the various properties of materials.
-You’ll also learn essential health and safety skills for working in the industry, such as safety law, hazards and risks, accident investigations and ISO45001.
+In your second year, you’ll develop your knowledge of how materials are processed to achieve a desired performance while continuing to build upon your understanding of the underlying chemistry and physics relating to materials science, supplemented with advanced mathematical skills.
+You’ll also learn how to measure and characterise a material to understand the link between its structure and properties.
+Essential health and safety skills for working in industry, such as safety law, hazards and risks, accident investigations and environmental impact will be learnt.

 Your third year builds on detailed knowledge and applies it to real-world problems.
-You’ll have the opportunity to specialise in either hard materials (e.g. metals, magnetism ceramics and optics) or soft materials (e.g. bioinspired inorganic crystals, polymers, composite nanomaterials and liquid crystals), with a choice of modules on specific topics.
+You’ll have the opportunity to explore hard and soft materials (e.g. metals, ceramics, polymers and composites) across functional properties such as electrical, magnetic, optical and biological.

 You’ll also undertake a group project to design a materials process, which includes the consideration of raw materials, health and safety, environmental impact, as well as a detailed technical assessment.

-Independently, you’ll produce designs for components within the processing operation, before concluding with a second group report detailing your processing plant’s site plan and financial viability.
-Professional standards are heavily reinforced during this project, with an emphasis on skills for management, meetings, presenting, communication and working with a “commissioning body”.
+Additionally, you’ll independently produce designs for components within the processing operation, before concluding with a second group report detailing your processing plant’s site plan and financial viability.
+Professional standards are heavily reinforced during this project, with an emphasis on skills for management, sustainability, meetings, presenting, communication and working with a “commissioning body”.

 One-year optional work placement or study abroad

 During your course, you’ll be given the opportunity to advance your skill set and experience.
 You can apply to either undertake a one-year industrial work placement or study abroad for a year, choosing from a selection of universities we’re in partnership with worldwide.

 Learning and teaching